omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 ### 2. Smart Contract Logic

 - The smart contract converts the user’s logic into an `xcall` that is made on the rollup VM’s Portal contract.
-An `xcall` is defined in Solidity below (read more in the [develop section](../../develop/introduction.md)):
+An `xcall` is defined in Solidity below (read more in the [develop section](../../develop/xchain-messaging.md)):

     ```solidity
     omni.xcall(
-      destChainId,  // desintation chain id, e.g. 1 for Ethereum mainnet
+      destChainId,  // destination chain id, e.g. 1 for Ethereum mainnet
       to,           // contract address on the destination chain
       data,         // abi encoded calldata, ex abi.encodeWithSignature("foo()")
       gasLimit      // (optional) gas limit for the call on the destination chain